alfalytics/Meriskill-Sales-Analysis/README.md

 - Implement a customer segmentation strategy to target high-LTV customers effectively.
 - Customer segments with high lifetime value (LTV) should be targeted for marketing efforts.

+### Limitation

+The project timeframe was too short, even though i still managed to deliver it on time.